CSBSJU/CSCI-239/assignments/introduction-to-haskell.md

 root.
 (In this case, you should be able to find an exact root in only a few steps.)

-### Function 3: A function that users a user defined data type
+### Function 3: A function that uses a conditional structure

 Define a Haskell function `triangle` that takes thee parameters *a*, *b*, and *c* and computes whether a triangle with those side lengths is *equilateral*